byu-oit/UAPI-Specification/blog-posts/Test-driving the Persons API With Postman.md

 ### Looking Up A Resource By Netid

 The identifer that the Person's API uses is the `byu_id`.
 Most users don't know what that number is (it's the number on the id card).
-So we'll start by looking up information by using a netid - something that everybody should know.
+So, we'll start by looking up information by using a netid - something that everybody should know.

 One of the features of UAPI compliant APIs is the ability specify filters on the request.
 In our case we'll filter on `net_id` so we don't have to know what the `byu_id` is.
 Click on the `Get Person by Netid` API call on the left.
 Postman will open a new tab.
 The URL for the Persons API is `https://api.byu.edu/byuapi/persons/v3/`.
 Access to all features of the API go though this URL.